blocknetdx/api-docs/source/includes/_intro.md

 	1. The packets are received by Service Nodes;
 -->

 BLOCK is the utility token of the Blocknet blockchain and powers the Blocknet Protocol.
-BLOCK is used to pay fees for the network's services, such as those provided by XBridge](#xbridge) and [XRouter](#xrouter).
+BLOCK is used to pay fees for the network's services, such as those provided by [XBridge](#xbridge) and [XRouter](#xrouter).
 Through these fees, BLOCK is also used for compensation to participating Service Nodes to incentivize support.